+Buying a home requires careful consideration and plenty of research in order to make sure you’re making the right move.
 Today, we are setting our sights on the housing market in Bothell, Washington.
-This information will be useful to anyone planning to buy a home in Bothell, WA in either 2018 or 2019.
+This information will be useful to anyone planning to buy a home in Bothell, WA in 2020.

-Here are three things you should know, if you’re thinking about buying a home in Bothell in 2018 or early 2019:
+Here are three things you should know, if you’re thinking about buying a home in Bothell in 2020:

-According to Zillow, the median home value in Bothell climbed to around $616,000 as of early September 2018.
-That was a gain of 14.7% over the same month a year earlier.
-You’d be hard pressed to find another city in Washington, or nationwide, with a year-over-year price gain that high.
+According to Zillow, the median home value in Bothell climbed to around $651,000 as of February 2020.
+That was a modest gain of 0.6% over the same month a year earlier.
+While prices may have risen sharply from 2012 to 2018, they started slowing down as of mid-2018 to recently.

 Home buyers in Bothell should know that the current housing market is fairly tight, from an inventory standpoint.
 This is true across the broader Seattle metro area as well.
 In most of these markets, there just aren’t enough homes listed for sale to meet the demand from buyers.

-But conditions are still tight by historical standards.
-Earlier this summer, the real estate market in Bothell had about a 1.5-month supply of homes for sale.
-That’s lower than what is considered to be a balanced market, but a higher level of supply than last year.
+Even though the amount of inventory has increased slightly, the demand continues to soar.
+As such, buyers are snatching up homes faster than the supply can keep up.
+Conditions are still tight by historical standards.
+The real estate market in Bothell currently has about a 1.5-month supply of homes for sale.
+That’s much lower than what is considered to be a balanced market, which is anywhere between 5- to 6-months supply.

-Bottom line: Those buying a home in Bothell later in 2018, or in 2019, should have more inventory to choose from compared to those who purchased in the past.
+Bottom line: Those buying a home in Bothell later in 2020 may notice that there may not be much inventory to choose from compared to those who purchased in the past.

 3. Strong demand is keeping the market competitive.

-According to real estate reports and MLS data, homes listed for sale in Bothell spent a median of 10 – 12 days on the market during the summer of 2018.
-This indicates an active housing market where homes tend to go under contract fairly quickly.
+According to Redfin, homes usually sell after receiving one offer and sell very close to listing price.
+Hot homes in the city can go pending in as little as 6 days.
+This indicates a very active and competitive housing market where homes tend to go under contract fairly quickly.
 Multiple-offer scenarios are still a common occurrence as well.

-The take-home message for home buyers: More homes are coming onto the market across the Seattle metro area, which is good news for buyers.
-But it’s still a highly competitive real estate market in Bothell, due to tight supply conditions.
+The take-home message for home buyers: More homes are coming onto the market across the Seattle metro area, but it’s still a highly competitive real estate market in Bothell, due to tight supply conditions.
 Meanwhile, house values continue to climb.
 So buyers who are ready to move forward might want to do it sooner rather than later, to avoid higher costs.

 Disclaimer: This article includes real estate data, commentary and forecasts for the Bothell, Washington real estate market.
 That information was gathered from third-party sources not associated with our company.
 We’ve presented it here as an educational service to our readers.